Skip to main content

 Rights in student apartment buildings

-The contracts between student apartment complexes (both university owned and private) and their residents come under the remit of the Residential Tenacies Board.
-This means that residents of these buildings have rights and responsibilities as they are laid out in the Residential Tenacies Act.
+The contracts between student apartment complexes (both university owned and private) and their residents come under the remit of the Residential Tenancies Board.
+This means that residents of these buildings have rights and responsibilities as they are laid out in the Residential Tenancies Act.
 Residents of student apartment buildings are also free to refer any disputes with their provider to the RTB for review.

 Rights in digs (owner occupied rentals)